Megan Jill Russell: Tuberculosis detection

 Tuberculosis can be detected by lung x-rays but requires skilled interpretation of the x-rays.
 Computer assisted detection (CAD) can assist where there is a shortage of skilled x-ray interpreters.
-Russel was involved in the development of a CAD system at the University of the Witwatersrand using a mathematical modelling technique called Autoregressive-Moving-Average.
+Russel was involved in the development of a CAD system at the University of the Witwatersrand using a mathematical modelling technique called autoregressive-moving-average.

 Artificial larynx

 Russell developed a tongue-tracking artificial larynx which is used to facilitate speech in patients who have had a laryngectomy, often as a result of cancer.
 This was not the first such device to have been invented, although many such devices are not ideal solutions as the patients who use them still have difficulty speaking.

 Russel's device detects the position of the tongue against the palate using a system manufactured by two companies called Logometrix and Complete Speech.
 The customised palatometer detects the tongue position during speech.
 This information is fed to a machine learning algorithm that interprets what the patient is saying and a voice synthesiser produces the speech.

-According to Russel, the system can recognise 50 words and identifies the correct word 94.14% of the time but also skips words that it can't identify 18% of the time.
+According to Russell, the system can recognise 50 words and identifies the correct word 94.14% of the time but also skips words that it can't identify 18% of the time.

 The intention in 2009 was to miniaturise the system, which at that time was linked to a desktop PC.